almartson/Bamtang_Games_GameDev_Q_1_CIPHER/README.md

 # Bamtang_Games_GameDev_Q_1_CIPHER
-Algorithm to decrypt a message based on a Frequency Table - Bamtang Games' Game Dev Exam Answer to: Question #1 (CIPHER)
+Algorithm to decrypt a message based on a Frequency Table - Bamtang Games' Game Dev Exam Answer to:

 ## Question number 1.
 ## 1. CIPHER